 What causes FUO?

-As the name suggests, this is a fever without a demonstrable cause.
+As the name suggests, FUO is a fever without a demonstrable cause.

-Bacterial infections can also cause a fever, but this is usually accompanied by an obvious wound or swelling.
-Unusual bacterial infections that are secondary to bites wounds include Yersinia, Mycobacteria, Nocardia, Actinomyces and Brucella.
+Bacterial infections can also cause a fever, but these are usually accompanied by an obvious wound or swelling.
+Unusual bacterial infections that are secondary to bites wounds include Yersinia, Mycobacteria, Nocardia, Actinomyces, and Brucella.
 The infection may be located in the chest cavity (pyothorax), the kidney (pyelonephritis), the abdominal cavity (from a penetrating intestinal injury resulting in low-grade peritonitis), in the mouth, from a tooth root abscess, etc.

 Less commonly, a fever may be secondary to inflammation caused by blunt trauma, lymphoma and other tumors, or a systemic fungal infection.
 It is necessary to eliminate all of these causes before the diagnosis of FUO is reached.

-It is important to tell your veterinarian about any recent travel, any potential exposure to unknown or infected animals, any supplements or medications that you are administering or any other information that might be important.
+It is important to tell your veterinarian about any recent travel, any potential exposure to unknown or infected animals, any supplements or medications that you are administering, and any other information that might be important.